-The treatment you get depends on what type of lymphoma you have and how far it has spread.
+The treatment you get depends on what type of lymphoma you have and its stage.

 The main treatments for non-Hodgkin lymphoma are:

-- Chemotherapy.
-It uses drugs to kill cancer cells.
+- Chemotherapy, which uses drugs to kill cancer cells

-- Radiation therapy.
-It uses high-energy rays to destroy cancer cells.
+- Radiation therapy, which uses high-energy rays to destroy cancer cells

-- Immunotherapy.
-It uses your body's own immune system to attack cancer cells.
+- Immunotherapy, which uses your body's immune system to attack cancer cells

 The main treatments for Hodgkin lymphoma are: